 Tip: when using your hands to break up the bark, work quickly to avoid getting fingerprints on the chocolate.
 You can also grasp the chocolate with a small piece foil or parchment instead of your bare hands.

-Store homemade Chocolate Bark in an airtight container.
+Store homemade Dark Chocolate Bark in an airtight container.

 Is your home is on the cool side?
 Then, it's fine to store this bark at room temperature.
 Otherwise, keep it in the freezer or refrigerator.